 During his second year of law school at Penn State, Alex traded the newly IPO'd Vmware, closing a 6 figure gain.
 In just a few months, at a time when most of his classmates where drowning in 6 figure debt.

-In 2009, Alex made the decision to turn his back on a potentially lucrative career in the legal industry, to purse stock trading, and financial writing full time.
+In 2009, Alex made the decision to turn his back on a potentially lucrative career in the legal industry, to pursue stock trading, and financial writing full time.

 Before joining the Angel team in the summer of 2014 to launch the microcap-focused Penny Stock Millionaire Newsletter, Alex spent 2 years running his own weekly financial blog, which was read by over 100,000 subscribers.